 My rate for copyediting is reasonable and competitive—and based on the assignment at hand.
 For individuals who

-have written fiction or nonfiction manuscripts in need of content editing or copyediting, I charge $25 an hour.
-That's twenty-five
+have written fiction or nonfiction manuscripts in need of content editing or copyediting, I will provide an estimate based

 What You Get

 As your content editor, I will read your manuscript

 with an eye toward story structure, pacing, logic, character arc, voice, and more.
 I will provide feedback

 every step of the way (in in-line comments throughout your manuscript), as well as in a lengthy letter in which I give a broad

 overview of what I deem to be the strengths and weaknesses in your manuscript.